Instruments in the Attic Donation Program

 This is all made possible by the thousands of instruments donated by community members seeking to give purpose to the instruments lying unused in their attics, garages, and storage closets.
 Instruments in the Attic accepts instruments of all types and conditions.
 Upon donation, instruments are assessed based on repair need and are categorized accordingly.
 If an instrument ends up being beyond economical repair or no longer musically capable, our program recycles the instruments in creative ways.
 Examples include using the instrument as a tool for repair practice, or providing the instrument as subject for still life paintings and other art projects for local teachers.
 In other words, no donation goes to waste!

 *Note: we are not always able to accept piano/organ donations due to space and piano moving funds.
-If you have one you would like to get to a new home, email us a description of the instrument and a photo to academy@gmu.edu, and we will share it with our Academy community in our weekly E-Newsletter.
+If you have one you would like to get to a new home, email us a description of the instrument and a photo to academy@gmu.edu, and we will share it with our Academy community in our E-Newsletter.

 Monetary donations are also needed to support repair, restoration, and basic upkeep of instruments.
 Donate today to Instruments in the Attic and help us continue to support music education!